chfanghr/rlottie-to-gif-api/README.md

 #14 41.34 make: *** [all] Error 2
 ```

-I'll try to address it - if I have some spare time.
+I'll try to address it later - if I have some spare time.

 It works fine on my MacBook Pro for now, so let's assume that it will work on all the macOS machines.

+## License

+This project is licensed under [MIT](LICENSE) license.